clownix/cloonix/xdoc/doc/system.rst

 Podman and Crun startup
 =======================

-If you want to customize the startup of the containers, you can change the following files::
+If you want to customize the startup of the containers, you can create the following files::

-  /usr/libexec/cloonix/common/etc/crun_init_user.sh
-  /usr/libexec/cloonix/common/etc/podman_init_user.sh
+  /usr/bin/cloonix_startup_script.sh

 Podman
 =======